Sleeping with Sirens

-Sleeping with Sirens is an American rock band from Orlando, Florida, currently residing in Grand Rapids, Michigan.
-The band currently consists of Kellin Quinn (lead vocals, keyboards), Nick Martin (rhythm guitar, backing vocals), Justin Hills (bass guitar, backing vocals) and Matty Best (drums, percussion).
-The band was formed in 2009 by members of For All We Know and Paddock Park.
-The group is currently signed to Sumerian Records and have released seven full-length albums and an acoustic EP.
+Sleeping with Sirens is an American rock band originally formed in Orlando, Florida.
+The band currently consists of Kellin Quinn (lead vocals), Nick Martin (rhythm guitar, backing vocals), Justin Hills (bass guitar, backing vocals), Matty Best (drums, percussion), and Tony Pizzuti (lead guitar, backing vocals).
+The band was formed in 2009 by Nick Trombino of Broadway and Brandon McMaster.
+The group is currently signed to Rise Records and have released eight full-length studio albums, one live album, and one acoustic EP.

-The band rose to fame with their song "If I'm James Dean, You're Audrey Hepburn", the lead single from their debut album, With Ears to See and Eyes to Hear, which was released in 2010.
-Their second album, Let's Cheers to This, was released in 2011 and became a breakout for the band, thanks to the popular single "If You Can't Hang", which was certified Gold on July 18, 2018, by the Recording Industry Association of America (RIAA) for selling 500,000 copies in the US.
-The group's third album, Feel, debuted at No. 3 on the US Billboard 200, and a fourth album, entitled Madness, was released on March 17, 2015, through Epitaph Records and spawned the single "Kick Me".
+The band rose to fame with their song "If I'm James Dean, You're Audrey Hepburn", the lead single from their debut album, With Ears to See and Eyes to Hear, which was released in 2010, through Rise Records.
+Their second album, Let's Cheers to This, was released in 2011 and became a breakout for the band, thanks to the popular single "If You Can't Hang", which was certified double platinum by the Recording Industry Association of America (RIAA) for selling 2 million copies in the US.
+The group's third album, Feel, was released on June 4, 2013 and their last album to be released on Rise Records.
+And it was debuted at No. 3 on the US Billboard 200, and a fourth album, entitled Madness, was released on March 17, 2015, through Epitaph Records and spawned the single "Kick Me".
 Their fifth studio album, Gossip, was released on September 22, 2017, on Warner Bros.
 Records.
 Their sixth studio album, How It Feels to Be Lost, was released on September 6, 2019, through Sumerian Records.
+Their seventh studio album, Complete Collapse, was released on October 14, 2022.
+Their eighth studio album, An Ending in Itself, was released on June 12, 2026.

-The group is known primarily for the versatility of vocalist Kellin Quinn's leggero tenor vocal range, along with the heavy sound used on their early work and the pop influences they used later into their career.
+The group is known primarily for the versatility of Quinn's leggero tenor vocal range, along with the heavy sound used on their early work and the pop influences they used later into their career.